-- We support the farming of non-traditional livestock, including bison, cervid (deer and elk) and camelid farming and ranching. - We support and encourage meat processing facilities to accommodate non-traditional livestock. - 3.
-We support and encourage the promotion of New York farm-raised venison. - We recommend that non-traditional livestock, including privately owned captive cervids, be regulated solely by the New York State Department of Agriculture and Markets. - We recommend investigating the possibility of a research facility to be established at Cornell University for non-traditional livestock. - We recommend investigating that New York State, through Cornell Cooperative Extension, employ a non-traditional livestock specialist to assist alternative livestock farmers. - 7.
-We encourage the development of safe feeds for non-traditional livestock - We recommend that the Department of Agriculture and Markets allow licensed 5a meat processing facilities to use nitrates for value-added products processing for non-traditional livestock. - 9.
-We recognize cervid tuberculosis as a growing threat in New York and support the development of an action plan for TB eradication. - 10.
-We support reclassifying rabbits raised for food as livestock, instead of exotics, for processing purposes.
+- 1. We support the farming of non-traditional livestock, including bison, cervid (deer and elk) and camelid farming and ranching. - 2.
+We support and encourage meat processing facilities to accommodate non-traditional livestock. - 3.
+We support and encourage the promotion of New York farm-raised venison. - 4.
+We recommend that non-traditional livestock, including privately owned captive cervids, be regulated solely by the New York State Department of Agriculture and Markets.

+- 5. We recommend investigating the possibility of a research facility to be established at Cornell University for non-traditional livestock. - 6.
+We recommend investigating that New York State, through Cornell Cooperative Extension, employ a non-traditional livestock specialist to assist alternative livestock farmers. - 7.
+We encourage the development of safe feeds for non-traditional livestock. - We recommend that the New York State Department of Agriculture and Markets allow licensed 5a meat processing facilities to use nitrates for value-added products processing for non-traditional livestock. - 9.
+We recognize cervid tuberculosis (TB) as a growing threat in New York and support the development of an action plan for TB eradication. - 10.
+We support reclassifying rabbits raised for food as livestock, instead of exotics, for processing purposes. - 11.
+We recommend that pet dealers should be allowed to buy rabbits from hobby rabbit breeders who do not have a license.